virtuallyawake/miroapp_flask_starter/README.md

 ### Miro app

 This project includes a simple Miro app.
 If you got the flask web server running, the entry point of your Miro app is the index.html file found at http://127.0.0.1:5000/static/index.html

+Now that the code for your Miro app is hosted locally, you can proceed to create and configure your Miro app in miro.com.
+Follow the instructions here: https://developers.miro.com/docs/manually-create-an-app

-When configuring your Miro app in your App Settings page in miro.com, paste the url that points to the index.html file in the input box for App URL.
+Please note that Step 2 of the instructions show how to configure an app by editing the manifest.
+You can also configure your app through the UI.
+In that case, you only need to paste the url that points to the index.html file in the input box for App URL, check `boards:read` and `boards:write` as the scopes and press the "Install app and get OAuth token" button.